-Sitges Carnival 2011: Spain's Lavish Mardi Gras Celebrations in Sitges Centre.
+Sitges Carnival 2023: Spain's Lavish Mardi Gras Celebrations

 Each year in the run up to Lent, Sitges comes alive with its most famous yearly celebrations - Carnival.
 The event is celebrated throughout Spain and indeed, the world.
 It marks the last chance to let your hair down and get up to mischief before the forty days of Lent begin.
 For a full explanation of the history and meanings behind the event, see our Guide to Carnival ('Carnestoltes').

-Largely due to Sitges' reputation as one of the gay capitals of Europe, the town takes pride in throwing one of the largest and most spectacular parties in Spain - one that lasts a whole week!
-Each year the dates vary, as the festivities must always begin on a Thursday.
-The largest parades traditionally take place on the Sunday and the Tuesday of the festival.
-In 2011, Carnival will take place from 03 March - 09 March.
+Largely due to Sitges' reputation as one of the gay capitals of Europe, the town takes pride in throwing one of the largest and most spectacular parties in Spain - one that lasts a whole week.
+Each year the dates vary, as the festivities must always begin on a Fat Thursday.
+The largest parades traditionally take place on the Sunday and the Tuesday (Shrove Tuesday) of the festival however the exact dates for these parades are only finalized a few weeks before the event.

 As its name suggests, this is a risqué and no-holds-barred parade.
 It has been known to include up to forty floats carrying over 2,000 participants.